Writing Away the Stigma

 What is creative nonfiction?

 Simply put, creative nonfiction is true stories, well told—factually accurate, artful prose about real people and events.
 Learn more here.

 Why this project?

 We believe in stories—true stories.
 Creative Nonfiction's founder and editor, Lee Gutkind, explains "I believe that true stories, told well—the genre known as creative nonfiction—can best precipitate action and change.
 Which is why writers write.
 We want our work to make a difference—despite the cost."
 Mental illness affects one in five young people (ages 13–18)—a rate of occurrence that is staggering compared to cancer, broken bones, and the other physical ailments we hear about regularly.
 And yet, there is still a powerful stigma attached to mental illness, which often makes it hard for people to ask for help.
 Sharing our stories helps defuse this persistent stigma.

 Who should apply?

-Any resident of Allegheny County in grades 9–12 with a true story to tell about the challenges or the satisfactions of confronting mental illness—whether your own or that of a friend, peer, or family member.
+Any teen in grades 9–12 with a true story to tell about the challenges or the satisfactions of confronting mental illness—whether your own or that of a friend, peer, or family member.
 You must also be prepared to travel to the Creative Nonfiction Foundation (5119 Coral Street, Pittsburgh, PA 15224) for weekly workshops.

 Wednesdays from 6 - 8:30 pm